arrowtype/blog/posts/2020-12-11--robofont-tips/index.md

 You can get more-detailed documentation about RoboFont extensions at [robofont.com/documentation/extensions/](https://robofont.com/documentation/extensions/).

 ## Additional macOS apps that are espcially useful with RoboFont

+[VS Code](https://code.visualstudio.com/) is an excellent code editor, file explorer, Git client, and terminal, all built into one elegant package.
+I nearly always have a project open in a VS Code workspace while I’m working in RoboFont.
+This is entirely optional, but if you’re doing a mix of scripting, font building, and Git versioning, it is so handy to one place to many all these technical bits.

 [Paste](https://pasteapp.io/) gives you access to your Clipboard History, which is helpful in *many* situations (email, code, interface design, etc etc), but also handy in RoboFont.
 You can copy a couple of contours, then (if you remember the order you copied things in) paste them as needed.
 Hard to explain, but very handy.